yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 Once Raspbian has been installed and you have setup the wifi connection to the internet, you must then do some basic security setups on the Pi.
 All of this step will be in done using the terminal:

-> NOTE: you are currently working as the default use Pi
+> NOTE: you are currently working as the default user pi

 1. First we will make sure we are working as root.
-Type the following
+Type the following and press enter

 ``sudo su``